![]() |

 - How Does the Client Make You Feel?

-If even after giving them your best work, you are left questioning your abilities, then moving on is self preservation.
+If even after giving them your best work, you are left questioning your abilities, then moving on is simply self-preservation.

 Another option is, if your work with them is not on an ongoing basis, you can just wait until they contact you again and not opt to bid on the job.
 If asked why, just say that your workload does not allow you to take on another job.